Sean053047/111-2-NTUST-Algorithm-PA/pa1_MPS/README.md

 # Finding Maximum Planar Subset of chords a set of Νets in a channel

-## Introduction

-This repository is about the project assignment of NTUST EE Algorithm taught by Shao-Yun Fang.
-Aim to impliment the algorithm shown below.
+This PA aims to impliment the algorithm shown below.

 **Algorithm**：_Finding a maximum planar subset of a set of nets in a channel, IEEE TCAD, 1987_ **Programming Language**： C++